Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 		inc example_variable
 	.Example_Done

-For this style of menu, we can imagine Left/Right Arrows when our Options are Highlighted.
+For this "Minimum + Maximum" style of menu, we can imagine Left/Right Arrows when our Options are Highlighted.
 At the Minimum, the Left Arrow would disappear.
 At the Maximum, the Right Arrow would no longer be visible.
-And now for the Latter, Looping Around, we could imagine that those Arrows are always present, and that we'd wrap around to the other end when going below or above our minimum or maximum:
+This type works great when the Options themselves have minimum and maximum values -- think of a "Volume" Slider, for example, which we would want to max out at full volume as the user keeps pressing right.
+And now for the Latter style, a "Looping Around" method, we could imagine that those Arrows are always present, and that we'd wrap around to the other end when going below or above our minimum or maximum:

 	; Check And Loop Around
 	.Check_Left